220.127.116.11 Medical & other evidence for DSP

-- medical information used by DHS to assess entitlement to other payments,
+- medical information used by Services Australia to assess entitlement to other payments

 - Example: If a person has recently attracted payment of CP or CA, the delegate can refer to previous medical reports held on the CP/CA file for the person.

 - reports from non-medical practitioners or community service workers.

 - Example: Psychologists, mental health workers, social workers, drug and alcohol counsellors, community medical health workers, physiotherapists and occupational therapists.